CheaterEater-RM/LOS-Check/README.md

 ## Compatibility

-- RimWorld 1.6 (Odyssey)
+- RimWorld 1.6
-- Safe to add to existing saves
+- Safe to add to or remove from existing saves
-- Compatible with Combat Extended (soft dependency)
+- Compatible with Combat Extended

-## Building from Source

-1. Create RimWorld.Paths.props in the parent directory with your local paths
-2. Open Source\LOSOverlay.sln in Visual Studio
-3. Build (Ctrl+Shift+B) - output goes to 1.6\Assemblies\
+## AI Disclosure

+This mod was created with the help of AI tools.
+No art assets were created with AI.

 ## License